Strategic Resource Allocation Policy, Pricing

 No HPC Compute Budget: If there is no HPC Compute Budget, PIs should approach the grant agency to secure a HPC Compute Budget.

-Non-RIE-funded projects can apply for the Non-RIE Project Category, which NSCC has allocated 15% of HPC resources to support such projects.
-Please reach out to NSCC at [email protected] for more information.
+Non-RIE-funded projects can apply for the Non-RIE Project category as NSCC has allocated 10% of HPC resources to support such projects.
+For more information, please reach out to NSCC at [email protected]

 You may indicate all the funding source information in your application form.
-However, do take note that priority may be given to projects with approved RIE funding and a HPC Compute Budget included.
+However, do take note that priority may be given to projects with approved RIE funding and a HPC Compute Budget.

 A HPC Compute Budget refers to the funds set aside as part of the overall applied project funding for the provisioning of HPC resources which includes CPU core hours, GPU card hours and storage.